 - You may also register through the state Department of Health and Human Services and State Department of Education at the time of application, review or change of address in connection with public programs.

 - Mail-in voter registrations must be mailed and postmarked on or before the third Friday just before an election.

 - Individuals may register in person at the County Clerk/Election Commissioner’s office prior to 6 p.m. on the second Friday before an election.

 - No, you may choose to not affiliate with a particular party by checking the non-partisan box on the application.
-However, if voters choose to designate a specific party they may choose from one of the three statewide parties currently recognized in Nebraska: Democratic, Republican and Libertarian.
+However, if voters choose to designate a specific party they may choose from one of the four statewide parties currently recognized in Nebraska: Democratic, Republican, Libertarian and Legal Marijuana NOW.